Our Favorite Holiday Spices from The Spice House

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 There are several different cinnamon varieties out there, but Alex Wilkens, director of product and sourcing at The Spice House, says his preferred choice for home baking is Saigon (sometimes called Vietnamese) cinnamon.
 “It’s bold enough to mingle with other spicy flavors like ginger, nutmeg and cloves,” Alex says.
 He also points out that this cinnamon is a great balance of sweet and heat.

-According to Alex Wilkens, Operations Manager at The Spice House, “the holiday season is definitely cardamom season.”
-This spice is aromatic.
-It starts crisp and finishes with a bit of heat—almost like ginger.
-You’ll find it in many Scandinavian-style bakes like this pistachio-cardamom cheesecake or used in homemade bread to give it a bit of wintry warmth.
+According to Alex: “The holiday season is definitely cardamom season.”
+Aromatic cardamom starts crisp and finishes with a bit of heat—almost like ginger.
+You’ll find it in many Scandinavian-style bakes, like pistachio-cardamom cheesecake, or used in a cardamom bread for a bit of wintry warmth.

 What would the holidays be without ginger?
 It’s the star of the show in the quintessential holiday bake: gingerbread.
 However, if you want to add an extra pop of ginger to your bakes, go beyond the ground ginger option and try crystallized ginger.
 This sugared variety adds texture, flavor and sweetness to our Test Kitchen’s favorite yule log cake.

 Cloves are a love-it-or-hate-it kind of spice.
 According to Alex, that’s because many people go overboard with them.
-But he says don’t swear them off entirely.
-“They add extraordinary floral depth and character.”
-But the secret is to add very little.
+But he says don’t swear them off entirely, since they “add extraordinary floral depth and character.”
+The secret is to add very little.